Here's my advice: Unless someone explicitly asks for your advice, do not offer advice. Maybe not even then.

 Self-sufficiency builds upon itself.
 It is less prone to blame, guilt, resentment, and other emotional gremlins.

 I realize a lot of people do relate problems with the expectation that they'll be given free advice, but I would be ever so grateful if we could all lose that expectation.

-Truly the greatest gift someone can give me when I tell them about a problem I'm dealing with is to listen and convey to me that they understand how much it is affecting me, that they understand what I'm saying, and then wait patiently for me to consider how I might solve the problem and then hope that I do just that.
+Truly the greatest gift someone can give me when I tell them about a problem I'm dealing with is to listen and convey to me that they understand what I'm saying and how the problem is affecting me.
+That's it.
+Simple.

-Sometimes we need to ask for help, and we shouldn't feel embarrassed to do so.
-And, it feels great to be able to help others.
+Sometimes we need to ask for help, and ideally, we shouldn't feel any shame in doing so.
+It really is just an extra problem that usually doesn't need to be there.
+It feels great to be able to help others... just ask all the free advice givers out there how much they love helping others.
 We should help those who ask for it when we can.
 But, offering advice that someone didn't ask for is not helping.
-It is not listening, it is hearing then turning it into your own problem.
+It is not listening, it is hearing someone but then turning it into your own problem.
 It is taking, not giving.